WordPress/wordcamp.org/.github/ISSUE_TEMPLATE/❓-other-support-questions.md

 ---
-name: "❓ Other Support Questions"
+name: "❓ Other support questions"
 about: If you have a question please see our docs or try Slack.
 title: ''
 labels: ''